 - Confirm that you are on track to complete your final 30 hours in residence.

-To schedule an appointment for a graduation check please call the Academic Services Center at 713-743-4100.
+To schedule an appointment for a graduation check please call College of Technology Advising at 713-743-4100.
 A graduation check cannot be completed during a walk-in advising session.

 If you have not been enrolled at UH for a period exceeding 13 months then you will have to re-apply for admission.
 Visit the UH re-application process for former students page and pay particular attention to the application deadlines.
 If you are approved for readmission you will have to return under the terms of the degree plan for your major that are in effect the semester when you return.

 If you have been enrolled at UH within the last 13 months you do not have to re-apply for admission.
 However, it would be wise to schedule an appointment with your advisor to update your degree plan and review your schedule options for the semester you return.

 What happens if I am on academic probation?